When to start introducing solid foods

 Finger food is food that is cut up into pieces big enough for your baby to hold in their fist with a bit sticking out.
 Pieces about the size of your own finger work well.
 Your baby learns to chew this way.
 Try grabbable bits of soft, ripe banana or avocado.

 Once your baby is used to the foods above, they can have soft cooked meat such as chicken, mashed fish (check very carefully for any bones), pasta, noodles, toast, pieces of chapatti, lentils, rice and mashed hard-boiled eggs.
 They can also have full-fat dairy products such as yoghurt, fromage frais or custard.
 Choose products with no added sugar or less sugar.
 Whole cows' milk can be used in cooking or mixed with food from six months.

 Introduce a cup from around six months and offer sips of water with meals.
 Using an open cup or a free-flow cup without a valve will help your baby learn to sip and is better for their teeth.

 See more about cups for babies and toddlers.

-Babies who are fed infant formula don't need vitamin drops if they're having 500ml (about a pint) of formula or more a day.
-This is because formula is already fortified with the vitamins they need.
+Babies who are having more than 500ml (about a pint) of infant formula a day shouldn't be given vitamin supplements because formula is already fortified with nutrients.

 Read more about vitamins for babies and toddlers.